rrajra/MusicPlayer/README.md

 Your music, your way.
 A quick and easy way to play your music.

+# Getting Started ✅

+### Easy 🟢
+Proceed to [abrahams.dev](https://abrahams.dev) for an executable download.

+### Advanced 🟡
+Clone the repository, open BetterMusic.csproj in visual studio, build and run.

 # Features 📃
 * Highly optimized
 * Sleek UI